PrasoonJain2002/Mini_Python_Projects/README.md

 * If a maintainer reports behavior that’s not in line with the project’s code of conduct, you will be ineligible to participate.
 * A pull request is considered approved once it has an overall approving review from maintainers, or has been merged by maintainers, or has been given the    'hacktoberfest-accepted' label.

-# So, why Wait , Let's Start😁
+# So, why Wait??
+Let's Start😁

 ## How to Begin your Contribution